vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 mesa — tbl_asset_group_issue
 ----------------------------

-Table containing original layers that need to be fixed by the user.
+Table B9 contains original layers that need to be fixed by the user.
 All the elements in this table have been skipped in the calculations.

+*Table B9.
+Description of attributes of mesa — tbl_asset_group_issue*
 +------------------------+---------------------------------------------+
 | **Attribute name**     | **Description**                             |
 +========================+=============================================+